PerseusDL/cite_collections/latlexent/README.md

     1. retaining case
 3. Ran each distinct lemma through morpheus to see if it parsed.
 4. Mapped morpheus lemmas to corresponding urn
+5. For any entities whose short def matched '\\N' in a Perseus lexicon and which do not start with an initial cap (indicating a named entity):
+    1. set initial status to 'review' instead of 'proposed'
+    1. tried to parse the actual lexicon xml for the entity and if it looked to be pointing at an see reference and that reference was a lemma we have then identify the urn(s) as possible redirects
-5. Output triples and csv import file
+6. Output triples and csv import file